Sourced content from: http://www.lawnandlandscape.com/Article/rain-bird-ceo-dies

-Lawn Mowing Local endeavors to provide the first writings on keeping your yard looking marvelous.
-From tips on do it yourself projects to how to keep your lawns green we push to cover the entire gambit of every homeowner’s landscaping needs.
-We hope you enjoy the online journals below and find it useful in your garden.
+Lawn Mowing Local endeavors to provide the perfect online journals on keeping your lawns looking the best.
+From tips on do it yourself projects to how to keep your lawns green we attempt to cover the entire gambit of every homeowner’s landscaping needs.
+We hope you enjoy the pieces below and find it useful in your back yards.

 Thank you for finding us here at lawn mowing local and we look forward to seeing you again.